XiaoBuHaHa/D-RGRD--Lightweight_3D_Object_Detection/README.md

 # D-RGRD
 > [**D-RGRD: Dynamic Riemannian Geometry Relational Distillation for Lightweight 3D Object Detection**](), TAI'2025 <br>
 > [Changhong Bu]()\*, [Weiqing Yan]()\*, [Zhaowei Liu](), [Yongchao Song](), and [Chang Tang]() <br>

-[OpenAccess]() |
+ We will publish the code immediately once the paper is accepted [OpenAccess]() |
 This repository contains the implementation of the paper **Dynamic Riemannian Geometry Relational Distillation for Lightweight 3D Object Detection** (TAI 2025).